Minimality, distality and equicontinuity for semigroup actions on compact Hausdorff spaces: Introduction

 \begin{cor} Let $M$ be a closed invariant subset of a semiflow $(T,X)$.
 If $(T,X)$ is equicontinuous surjective, then $(T,M)$ is also equicontinuous surjective. \end{cor}

 \begin{proof} By Theorem~\ref{thm1.14}, $(T,X)$ is uniformly distal so that $(T,M)$ is also uniformly distal.
 Then $(T,M)$ is equicontinuous surjective by Theorem~\ref{thm1.14} again. \end{proof}

 If $(T,X)$ is a flow with $Q(X)=\varDelta_X$, then by Lemma~\ref{lem1.10} it is equicontinuous.
 By using (1) of Theorem~\ref{thm1.13}, `pointwise almost automorphy' and `Veech's relation' $V(X)$, Dai and Xiao in \cite{DX} have proved the following fact (Corollary~\ref{cor1.16}).
-However, we now can simply prove it by only using Lemma~\ref{lem1.10} and Theorem~\ref{thm1.13}.
+However, we now can simply prove it by only using (1) of Lemma~\ref{lem1.10} and Theorem~\ref{thm1.13} as follows.

 \begin{cor}[{cf.~\cite[Theorem~5.4]{DX}}] A semiflow $(T,X)$ is equicontinuous surjective if and only if $Q(X)=\varDelta_X$. \end{cor}